-The school offers Preschool through to High School education.
-In addition to the core academic program, which includes Mathematics, Science, Social Studies, Language Arts, Arabic Culture, and Physical Education, the school's curriculum also includes a Global Language program that offers Arabic and French.
-Other specialized programs offered at ISG Dammam include Technology, English as an Additional Language (EAL), and a robust after school activities program.
+The school offers Kindergarten 2 through to Grade 12.
+In addition to the core academic program, which includes Mathematics, Science, Social Studies, Language Arts, Arabic Culture and Physical Education, the school's curriculum also includes a Global Language program that offers Arabic and French.
+Other specialized programs offered at ISG Dammam include Technology, English as an Additional Language (EAL) and a robust after school activities program.

 The hallmark of ISG Dammam is a commitment to the development of self-motivated, lifelong learners.
 The school provides a safe, supportive, multicultural environment and maintains excellent standards in scholarship, character development and citizenship.
 The school's students emerge fully equipped to function effectively as global citizens in a constantly changing world.